Call Us

 Be consistent and someone they can trust

-Someone with quiet borderline personality disorder may pull away from you at times, often due to a fear that you will abandon them or that they will get hurt.
-If they do, remember that it is a symptom and a response to deep emotional pain, so don’t punish them or cut all ties.
+Someone with quiet BPD may pull away from you at times, often due to a fear that you'll abandon them or that they'll get hurt.
+If they do, remember that it's a symptom and a response to deep emotional pain, so don’t punish them or cut all ties.

-Call or visit after a conflict to show that they are not abandoned.
+Call or visit after a conflict to show that they're not abandoned.
 Demonstrate understanding and show that you haven’t given up on them.
 It can also help to remind them of their good qualities that make you want to continue the relationship.

 Take suicidal thoughts and threats seriously

-Sadly, self-harm and suicide are a risk amongst people with borderline personality disorder.
+Sadly, self-harm and suicide are a risk amongst people with BPD.
 Take any mention of self-harm and/or suicide incredibly seriously and seek immediate support from their crisis team, or the emergency services if needed.

-For further information, our blog on managing borderline personality disorder in relationships contains plenty of additional advice and information.
+For further information, our blog on managing BPD in relationships contains plenty of additional advice and information.

-If you are struggling with quiet borderline personality disorder yourself, we understand that the idea of reaching out and asking for help may make you feel incredibly uncomfortable.
+If you're struggling with quiet BPD yourself, we understand that the idea of reaching out and asking for help may make you feel incredibly uncomfortable.

-But, it is an important step that can help you to start living a life that isn’t so difficult and isolative.
+But it's an important step that can help you start living a life that isn’t so difficult and isolative.

 Getting a diagnosis

-Our blog on the borderline personality disorder diagnosis process covers the initial steps that you can take in order to start accessing support and treatment.
+Our blog on the BPD diagnosis process covers the initial steps that you can take in order to start accessing support and treatment.

-A diagnosis for quiet borderline personality disorder will help you to get a better understanding of how and why you experience certain thoughts and emotions.
-It will also then help you to find the right treatment that will help you to start feeling better.
+A diagnosis for quiet BPD will help you to get a better understanding of how and why you experience certain thoughts and emotions.
+It will also help you find the right treatment that will help you to start feeling better.

 Accessing treatment

 Treatment for personality disorders can vary from person to person depending on their individual symptoms and needs.
-Most people struggling with borderline personality disorder will likely undergo psychotherapy, which is the most recommended form of treatment.
+Most people struggling with BPD will receive psychotherapy, which is the most recommended form of treatment.

-Dialectical Behavioural Therapy (DBT), Cognitive Behavioural Therapy (CBT) and Mentalisation-based therapy (MBT) are the types of therapy that are commonly used.
+Dialectical behaviour therapy (DBT), cognitive behavioural therapy (CBT) and mentalisation-based therapy (MBT) are the types of therapy that are most commonly used.

 Working with a consultant psychiatrist, psychologist or therapist can also help you to begin recognising the importance of expressing emotion, the beauty that exists in imperfection, and the fact that you deserve care and kindness, both from yourself and from others.